yupbank/dqn-tf/README.md

 -----

-the target is to make it trainable in google ml engine
+The objective is to make it trainable in google ml engine.

+And use tensorflow as much as possible.